Keyboard shortcuts

 What a user game depends on

-Three crates, no editor in the dependency graph:
+One direct dependency, no editor in the dependency graph:

 • jackdaw_geometry: brush data structures (BrushFaceData, CSG, triangulation).
 Needed at runtime because the standalone game has to rebuild brush meshes from the serialized planes.